Neogoma/stardust-SDK-doc/mapping_instructions.md

 If you didn't fully fill in your quota you can [__update__](update_instructions.md) your map later.

 ## Adding objects while mapping
 There are 2 ways to anchor 3D objects in your space: with the app while mapping or from the [__editor__](editor_commands.md).
 Creating objects while mapping is not only a good way to evaluate the accuracy of the relocation, but also to give you reference points for further creation.
-Just click on the + button to drop objects to your space.
+Just click on the + button to drop objects into your space.
 You can upload more objects from your dashboard, we are currently supporting .obj file and unity bundles.

 ![Picture taken](_img/map_object.png)